KindXiaoming/pykan/README.md

 ## Advice on hyperparameter tuning
 Many intuition about MLPs and other networks may not directy transfer to KANs.
 So how can I tune the hyperparameters effectively?
 Here is my general advice based on my experience playing with the problems reported in the paper.
 Since these problems are relatively small-scale and science-oriented, it is likely that my advice is not suitable to your case.
 But I want to at least share my experience such that users can have better clues where to start and what to expect from tuning hyperparameters.

 * Start from a simple setup (small KAN shape, small grid size, small data, no reguralization `lamb=0`).
 This is very different from MLP literature, where people by default use widths of order `O(10^2)` or higher.
 For example, if you have a task with 5 inputs and 1 outputs, I would try something as simple as `KAN(width=[5,1,1], grid=3, k=3)`.
 If it doesn't work, I would gradually first increase width.
 If that still doesn't work, I would consider increasing depth.
+You don't need to be this extreme, if you have better understanding about the complexity of your task.

 * Once an acceptable performance is achieved, you could then try refining your KAN (more accurate or more interpretable).